Church of Denmark: Freedom of religion

-Recognised and approved religions
+Recognized and approved religions

 A religious community does not need any state approval in order to enjoy the freedom of religion granted by the constitution.
 However, state-approved congregations (godkendte trossamfund) enjoy several privileges.
 They may conduct legal weddings, establish own cemeteries, get residence permits for foreign priests, are exempt from corporate and property tax, may apply for means from the state lottery fund, and members may tax-deduct membership fees and presents to the congregation.

-Additionally, those congregations recognised by royal decree before 1970 (anerkendte trossamfund) may name and baptize children with legal effect, keep their own church registers and transcribe certificates on the basis of such registers.
+Additionally, those congregations recognized by royal decree before 1970 (anerkendte trossamfund) may name and baptize children with legal effect, keep their own church registers and transcribe certificates on the basis of such registers.

-This legal distinction between "recognised" and "approved" communities remains, but is mainly a historical one.
-Communities recognised before 1970 includes only eight well-established Christian communities as well as one Jewish community.
+This legal distinction between "recognized" and "approved" communities remains, but is mainly a historical one.
+Communities recognized before 1970 includes only eight well-established Christian communities as well as one Jewish community.
 From 1970 until the 1990s only a few more Christian congregations were approved, but since 1998, a much more liberal practice has ensued.
 Since then, a board of independent experts decide about approval of new religious communities.
 The board includes professors of law, religious studies and theology and works under the Ministry of Justice, deliberately separate from the Ministry of Ecclesiastical affairs.
-It merely investigates whether the organisation fulfills basic definitions, such as having a doctrine, creed and cult, in order to be called a congregation of faith.
+It merely investigates whether the organization fulfills basic definitions, such as having a doctrine, creed and cult, in order to be called a congregation of faith.
 In 2003, the approval of the Forn Siðr religion caused some public debate.